mandarijn4/TINLABML_22-23/README.md

 For this project we have learned how to use and make a neural network.
 We have used the neurolab library to create a neural network that can drive a car on a circuit.
 The neural network is trained using a supervised learning method, where the neural network is trained on a dataset of driving data.
-First we have made a car that can drive around the circuit and collecting data.
+First we made a car that could drive on the circuit and collect sensor data.
 After that we have used the collected data to train the neural network.
 The neural network is trained to drive the car around the circuit as nice as possible, without crashing.

+The network has 22 inputs neurons, 2 dense layers and 3 output neurons.
+The first dense layer has 23 neurons and second dense layer has 15 neurons.

 ## Dependencies